 On April 15, 1945, the unit Morning Reports show PFC Donald P. Ganger reported as Killed in Action on April 11th.
 On the 11th, Company A’s platoons were in direct support of the 347th Infantry Regiment, 87th Infantry Division.
 Third platoon was supporting the 1st Battalion (347th) and, having moved through four towns, was approaching Cottendorf, Germany, when they were fired on by small arms and direct fire weapons.
-This fire fight lasted until darkness set in and during this action, one M36 tank destroyer was knocked out by enemy fire.
+This fire fight lasted until darkness set in and during this action, one M36 tank destroyer was knocked out by enemy bazooka (panzerfaust) fire.
 Pfc.
-Ganger was killed at this time and it is believed he was a crew member of this TD.
+Ganger was a crew member on this TD, possibly the gunner, and he was killed during this incident.
 Four other men were wounded during the same incident but survived.
 He would have been awarded the Good Conduct, EAME, with credit for the campaigns of Normandy, Northern France, Rhineland, Ardennes and Central Europe, and the WWII Victory medals.
 He was also posthumously awarded the Purple Heart Medal.

 Private First Class Donald P. Ganger was temporarily buried at the U.S. Military Cemetery #1, Eisenach, Germany and on June 23, 1945, he was permanently buried in the Netherlands American Cemetery and Memorial, Margraten, Eijsden-Margraten Municipality, Limburg, Netherlands.
 His grave is located at Plot B, Row 5, Grave 5.
 We would like to thank PFC Ganger for making the ultimate sacrifice for his country.
 Thank you to Juergen Moeller and Andreas Moehring for providing information detailing the incident in which Donald was killed.
 We also thank Des Philippet for use of the overseas grave marker photo.